Interesting Indian Independence Day Information for Kids

-Strangely, this is one question that was on every Indian’s mind during the early 20th century.
-Our national leaders were fed up of the British rule and decided in 1929 that they would demand full independence from the British on 26th January 1930.
+Indian people were done with the British rule and so they decided in 1929 to demand full independence from the British on 26th January 1930.
 However, the British did not agree to this and went on to rule India until 15th August 1947.

 Independence Day is celebrated in remembrance of the sacrifices that our leaders made so that we could live as free citizens and as the masters of our own destiny.